 \begin{theorem} Assume that $\beta_t /(\sqrt{t}\,\sigma_t)$ is non-decreasing on $[0,1]$.
 Then the process $X^{\rm F} \equiv X^{g^{\rm F}}$ solving~\eqref{eq:sde-appenfix} with $g_t = g^{\rm F}_t$ is the F\"ollmer process associated with the reference process $Y$ solving~\eqref{eq:ref:foll-gen} with $g_t = g^{\rm F}_t$ and

 That is, among all diffusions $\check X$ with $\check X_0 = 0$ and $\check X_1 \sim \mu_\star$, the process $X^{\rm F}$ uniquely minimizes $\mathrm{KL}(\bP_{\check X} \| \bP_Y)$. \end{theorem}

+The monotonicity assumption on $\beta_t /(\sqrt{t}\,\sigma_t)$ ensures that the KL-optimal diffusion coefficient identified in Theorem~\ref{prop-min-KL} eliminates the score term under time reversal, allowing the optimal process to be identified as a F\"ollmer process.

 The reference process $Y$ depends on the interpolation schedules $(\beta_t, \sigma_t)$ but not on $\mu_\star$, which enters only through the terminal constraint.
 Theorem~\ref{th:foll:app} thus provides a new variational characterization of F\"ollmer processes: rather than fixing a reference process \textit{a priori} (as in the classical formulation \cite{follmer1986time,lehec2013representation}) and deriving optimal controls, we start from a parametric family of generative diffusions sharing the same marginal laws and optimize the diffusion coefficient.
 The F\"ollmer process and its reference emerge simultaneously from this optimization.
-The monotonicity assumption on $\beta_t /(\sqrt{t}\,\sigma_t)$ ensures that the KL-optimal diffusion coefficient identified in Theorem~\ref{prop-min-KL} eliminates the score term under time reversal, allowing the optimal process to be identified as a F\"ollmer process.

 \begin{proof}[Proof of Theorem \ref{th:foll:app}] We follow F\"ollmer's original strategy of time reversal \cite{follmer1986time}; see also \cite{haussmann1986time,cattiaux2023time}.

 \textit{Step 1: Forward SDE in terms of the score.} Solving~\eqref{eq:score:app} for $b_t$ and substituting into~\eqref{eq:drift:bc-appendix:a}, the SDE~\eqref{eq:sde-appenfix} takes the form